Pacific Missile Test Center

 Pacific Missile Test Center (PMTC) is the former name of the current Naval Air Warfare Center, Weapons Division.
 The name of the center was the Naval Air Missile Test Center prior to PMTC.
 It is located at Naval Base Ventura County/Naval Air Station Point Mugu in Ventura County, California.
 The nearest city to the installation is Oxnard.

 The Naval Air Warfare Center consists of both the NAS Point Mugu airfield and a rocket launching site for the U.S. Navy.
 The center has been an active development and test facility for the Navy since the late 1940s.
 Among the missiles developed and tested there include the Sparrow family and the Phoenix, and AMRAAM air-to-air missiles and the Regulus surface-to-surface missile in addition to numerous prototypes of military rockets and sounding rockets.

 History

 It was originally built for anti-aircraft training during World War II.
 The base later shifted from traditional anti-aircraft munitions training to become a test center for anti-aircraft missiles.
 Most of the missiles developed during the 1950s and 1960s were designed and tested at the base.
-This includes the Aim-7 Sparrow, Aim 54 Phoenix, Regulus Surface to the surface and the AGM-12 Bullpup.
+This includes the AIM-7 Sparrow, AIM-54 Phoenix, SSM-N-8 Regulus and the AGM-12 Bullpup.